AIPowerGrid/system-core/FAQ.md

 ### What is a worker?

-A worker is computer with usually a mid-range or higher class GPU, who has installed specific software to generate images via Stable Diffusion or KoboldAI locally and it connected to the horde through what we call the "bridge".
-It is constantly polling the horde for new generations and receiving Kudos in return for creating them.
+A worker is computer with usually a mid-range or higher class GPU, who has installed specific software to generate images via Stable Diffusion or KoboldAI locally and it connected to the grid through what we call the "bridge".
+It is constantly polling the grid for new generations and receiving Kudos in return for creating them.

 ### What is in it for the worker?

 Generating images for others 24/7 technically costs electricity, we know.

-People want to contribute to the horde for many reasons
+People want to contribute to the grid for many reasons

 * They want to provide constant processing power for tools they've built on top of Stable Diffusion or KoboldAI, such as video games, chat bots or software plugins
 * They want to accumulate Kudos so that when it's time to generate their own requests they can get them done faster.